KawaMood/waystones_v3/README.md

 >
 > If you want to upgrade to V.3, you will first need to remove all waystones of your world, uninstall V.2, then install Waystones V.3 and unfortunately, ask your players to place their waystones back.
 >
-> I wish I could add a way to port these version, but the way owner were managed until here didn't allow me to do so.
+> I wish I could add a way to port these versions, but the way owners were managed until here didn't allow me to do so.
 V.3 introduces new standards and the flexible and maintainable structure I wanted it to have.
 Now every entities links are stored in a database (storage), and there is a way to track all waystones to update in live.
 So there would be no problem for the future.

 # 🪄Introduction

 ## What is Waystones?

-Waystones is a data pack inspired by BlayTheNinth's famous Waystones mod.
+Waystones is a data pack inspired by [BlayTheNinth's famous Waystones mod](https://www.curseforge.com/minecraft/mc-mods/waystones).
 Waystones allow you to travel quickly from one point to another in your world, and within any dimension (including custom ones).
 Unlike the mod, waystones do not appear naturally within the world, they require to be crafted.

 ## How to craft and use a waystone?